White Water Rafting facts

 Every so often we are contacted by major news outlets looking for rafting facts and general rafting information.
 So we thought why not compile a short blog post with some of our favourite white water rafting facts for all our blog readers to enjoy.
 Everyone loves some raft facts, not only are they interesting but they are also great to inspire folks to get into the outdoors and get you to give the fantastic sport of whitewater rafting a go.
 Here goes.

 Rafting fact 1

-The rubber white water raft as we now know it was originally invented by the US Army Engineers as a “Landing Craft, Rubber Large” or a LCRL.
-More info here
+“Landing Craft, Rubber Large” or a LCRL ie the rubber white water raft as we now know it was originally invented by the US Army Engineers: More info here

 Rafting fact 2